-Every now and then there is a problem with a shirt.
-The weaving has an imperfection, the sewing is a little off, your shirt gets a stain or you get caught on something that makes a hole.
-We don't want that to stop the shirt from having a long long life as a garment.
+Every now and then there’s a problem with a shirt.
+The weaving has an imperfection, the sewing is a little off, your shirt gets a stain or you get caught on something that causes a tear or hole.
+We don't want that to stop the shirt from having a long, long life as a garment.

 Here are some options:

 We encourage you to patch your shirt.
-If you enjoy mending, or want to give it a try, send me an email email@example.com and I can send you a matching or non-matching patch that you can use.
-Or use a fabric that you already have.
-You can hand stitch or use the machine.
-There is invisible mending and visible mending.
+If you enjoy mending, or want to give it a try, send me an email firstname.lastname@example.org and I can send you a matching or non-matching patch that you can use.
+Or you may use a fabric that you already have.
+There’s invisible mending and visible mending.
 Visible mending is becoming more and more popular.
-Instead of a hole or a stain devaluing the garment, visible mending will be part of that shirts story.
+Instead of a hole or a stain devaluing the garment, visible mending will be part of that shirt’s story.
 By fixing a garment you pour more love into it, and hopefully it will be even more valuable to you.
-There is a lot of inspiration online for mending techniques.
-Especially in Japanese boro.
+There is a lot of inspiration online for mending techniques, especially the Japanese boro technique.

 Find a local tailor and have them do it.
-Many dry cleaner also offer repair, and they are incredibly talented.
+Many dry cleaners also offer repair, and most are incredibly talented.
+Just ask a neighbor or friend for recommendations.
 They will do invisible mending, unless you ask for visible mending.